yxiong/yxiong.github.io/_posts/2024-03-02-multi-armed-bandit.md

 at the second round needs to multiply by a discount factor $\beta<1$, and that we get at the third round by $\beta^2$, etc., regardless of which arm we pull.
 The $\beta$ value is fixed and known ahead of time, say 0.9 or 0.95.

+### Motivation, Definition, and Properties

+It can be shown (and rigorously proved, but not here) that

+* The optimal solution for one arm bandit is to pull the risky arm a number of times to observe its distribution, and then switch to safe arm if we believe the latter is better (here _better_ includes opportunity cost), or never switch if such criteria is never reached (risky arm is better).
+* Once we switch, we will always stick to the safe arm and never go back to the risky arm.
+* Obviously, the larger safe arm's payoff $\lambda$ is, the more likely we will switch to the safe arm, and the earlier.

 ## References

 * <https://en.wikipedia.org/wiki/Multi-armed_bandit>